 6. Dig AT LEAST 6 inches lower.

-7. Determine which faces of the post will be on the 'outsides' and scribe a line across the center of the top that runs the direction you want the fence to run.
 8. Take a pair of 2x2s or 2x4s which are at least 2' long and cut the ends at 45 degrees.
 Drill a hole at the other ends which is the same diameter (or a little bigger) that that of your duplex nails.

 9. Use gravel to fill the bottom of the hole to bring the top of the post up to the right level.
 Gravel is wonderful in that it compacts quickly, drains well and a post can be 'lowered' a little bit if there is too much gravel by screwing it back and forth.